-As part of our webinar series, Dialogues on the Art of Arab Fashion, our guest, auctioneer Kerry Taylor talked to Dr Reem el Mutwalli about the history and development of the Kashmir Shawl.
+As part of our webinar series, Dialogues on the Art of Arab Fashion, our guest, auctioneer Kerry Taylor talked to Dr Reem el Mutwalli about the history and development of the Kashmir shawl.

 Kerry Taylor